 Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) General SW-G1 Following completion of construction of the Stabilisation Works as set out in Environmental Statement Addendum: Stabilisation Works for Change Request [REP4-063], the main contractor will be responsible for defects over a set period (12 months).
 After this period the scour protection constructed as part of the Stabilisation Works will be adopted by the Applicant and fall within their routine schedule of maintenance and inspections.
 At the end of the construction period the CEMP will be developed as a Handover Environmental Management Plan (HEMP) which will include the monitoring and management arrangements of the scour protection going forward during future maintenance and operation.
 The indicative contents of a HEMP are detailed in Annex C of IAN 183/14.
 To ensure the continued maintenance of the revised Scheme once operational.
-Paragraph 2.7.2 of Environmental Statement Addendum Stabilisation Works for Change Request [REP4-063] The main contractor, or the Applicant, or Northumberland County Council CEMP approved by the Secretary of State following consultation with the Environment Agency and NCC as per Requirement 45, Schedule 2 of the draft DCO [REP5- 034 and 035] HEMP Construction Operation Landsca pe and Visual SW-L1 During the construction phase, the following additional mitigation measures will be included: a.
+Paragraph 2.7.2 of Environmental Statement Addendum Stabilisation Works for Change Request [REP4-063] The main contractor, or the Applicant, or Northumberland County Council CEMP approved by the Secretary of State following consultation with the Environment Agency and NCC as per Requirement 4, Schedule 2 of the draft DCO [REP5-034 and 035] HEMP Construction Operation Landsc ape and Visual SW-L1 During the construction phase, the following additional mitigation measures will be included: a.
 The partial re-planting of woodland within the areas (405 m2 to the west, and 2,400 m2 to the east of the existing A1 bridge crossing) which will be subject to vegetation removal during the construction period.
 This will be constrained by the need for offsets from above and below ground structures meaning that not all existing woodland planting will be replaced; and b.
 The planting of an additional 3.1 hectares of woodland (compensatory habitat), to replace 0.28 hectares of broadleaved woodland lost within the Coquet River Felton Park LWS, to be provided in addition to the Woodland Creation Area set out in the revised Ancient Woodland Strategy Part A for Change Request (submitted at Deadline 4).
-The additional planting would be located to the south of the River Coquet as shown in To reduce the impact of construction on local landscape and visual receptors.
-Paragraph 6.9.2 of Environmental Statement Addendum Stabilisation Works for Change Request [REP4-063] Main contractor CEMP approved by the SoS following consultation with the Environment Agency NCC as per Requirement 4, Schedule 2 of the draft DCO [REP5- 034 and 035] Site Environmental Inspection Reports Landscape design discharged as required by the DCO Construction
+The additional planting would be located to the south of the existing ancient woodland to the south of the River Coquet as shown in in Figure 2: Location Plan and Compensatory Habitat Location in Appendix A of Environmental Statement To reduce the impact of construction on local landscape and visual receptors.
+Paragraph 6.9.2 of Environmental Statement Addendum Stabilisation Works for Change Request [REP4-063] Main contractor CEMP approved by the SoS following consultation with the Environment Agency NCC as per Requirement 4, Schedule 2 of the draft DCO [REP5-034 and 035] Site Environmental Inspection Reports Landscape design discharged as required by the DCO Construction